ajh1143/Decision_Tree_Classifier/README.md

 CART algorithms are `Supervised` learning models used for problems involving classification and regression.

 ## Supervised Learning
-Supervised learning is an approach for engineering predictive models from **known** labeled data.
-Our goal is to predict future labels (outputs), based on our features (inputs) when introduced to a novel dataset.
+Supervised learning is an approach for engineering predictive models from **known** labeled data, meaning the dataset already contains the targets appropriately classed.
+Our goal is to allow the algorithm to build a model from this known data, to predict future labels (outputs), based on our features (inputs) when introduced to a novel dataset.

 ## Classification Example Problems
 1)Identifying fake profiles.